 School staff may become aware of warning signs which indicate a student is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Miss Crowley, our Mental Health and Wellbeing Lead.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with the Head of School or the Executive Principal, our Mental Health and Wellbeing Leads.